The Relationship Reset Program

 The Relationship Reset is an integrative program that that works at multiple levels at the same time.

-Rather than focusing only on communication skills, we also combine education, experiential work, EMDR processing, and real-time partner dialogue to help shift the automatic patterns that keep repeating, so conversations don’t keep collapsing into the same cycle.
+Rather than focusing only on communication skills, we also combine education, experiential work, EMDR processing, and real-time partner dialogue to help shift the automatic patterns that keep repeating.

 You Choose the Format